 Apply Now for 2023

 The Fall 2023 application is now open.
 The priority application date is January 15, 2023.

 The application process is entirely online.
 Please complete and/or upload all of the items listed below to your application account.
 There is no need to mail items to our office.

 The Department of Economics offers two graduate programs — the MS in Applied Economics and the MS in International and Development Economics.
 Applicants can apply to only one of these programs.

 Applicants must hold a bachelor's degree from an accredited institution by the start of the Master’s program.
 Applicants with academic or professional backgrounds in any field are welcome.
 The program is highly quantitative, so the admissions committee gives particular attention to academic performance in economics, statistics, mathematics, and computer science courses.
 All students must complete prerequisite courses for a grade at an accredited institution prior to beginning the program.
-Students with exceptionally strong applications who are missing one or two prerequisites may be admitted with the expectation that they will take these courses before arriving or during their first semester at University of San Francisco in addition to the regular course load.
+Students with exceptionally strong applications who are missing one or two prerequisites may be admitted with the expectation that they will take these courses before arriving or during their first semester at the University of San Francisco as an addition to the regular course load.

 - Introductory statistics